-Expedited cost recovery for coal-fired boiler maintenance.
+Expedited cost recovery for coal-fired boiler maintenance; and for installation and operation and maintenance of environmental pollution control equipment..
 In an effort to encourage modernization and improvement of coal-fired boilers owned by electric utilities in the State, the West Virginia Legislature passed H.B.
 4435 in the 2016 Regular Session.
 Pursuant to this bill, codified at W. Va.
-Code § 24-2-11, electric utilities can establish a multiyear plan for modernization and improvement of coal-fired boilers located within the State, file an application to the WVPSC, and if approved, receive expedited cost recovery through increased rates.
+Code § 24-2-1l, electric utilities can establish a multiyear plan for modernization and improvement of coal-fired boilers located within the State, file an application to the WVPSC, and if approved, receive expedited cost recovery through increased rates.
+HB 2959, which is currently pending, would amend W. Va.
+Code § 24-2-1l to allow a utility to file an application to the WVPSC to recover costs for the installation and operation and maintenance of environmental pollution control equipment that will be installed to comply with federal or state environmental requirements.
+As proposed, this filing may be a separate filing from any coal-fired boiler modernization and improvement program filing.